aiteq/trace/README.md

 ```

 ### Notes
+- While [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) are still experimental, you must set `experimentalDecorators` to `true` in your `tsconfig.json`.
+- The output is controlled by the `DEBUG` environment variable.
+All tracing records are prefixed with the `TRACE` string.
+So for enabling the tracing set the DEBUG variable to e.g. `TRACE` or `*`.
+See `debug`'s [doc](https://github.com/visionmedia/debug) for details.
-The ouput will be colorized by `debug`.
+- The output will be colorized by `debug`.

-Tracing doesn't work for constructor.
+- Tracing doesn't work for constructor.